-Summary of CPO cases for Q1 of 2019/20
+Summary of CPO cases for Q2 of 2019/20

 CPOs have been identified among patients in both acute care and community care settings, but remain uncommon in the majority of hospitals and communities.
-This quarterly report summarizes CPOs newly identified at PHL and surveillance information for new cases reported to PICNet during fiscal quarter 1 of 2019/20 (April 1 - June 27, 2019).
+This quarterly report summarizes cases of CPOs newly identified by PHL and surveillance information for new cases reported to PICNet during fiscal quarter 2 of 2019/20 (Q2: June 28 - September 19, 2019).

-Of the isolates submitted to PHL during Q1, 83 carbapenemase genes were newly identified from 80 isolates, including three isolates harbouring genes encoding two different carbapenemases - each gene identified for the first time in a given patient is considered a new case of CPO.
+Of the isolates submitted to PHL during Q2, 44 isolates obtained from 41 patients were newly confirmed with CPO.
+Among them, 46 new cases of carbapenemase genes were identified, including four patients who each had two different carbapenemase genes and one patient who had three different carbapenemase genes - each gene identified for the first time in a given patient is considered a new case of CPO.

-Of the 83 genes newly identified, 45 were NDM (accounting for 54.2%), 27 were OXA-48 (32.5%), 7 were KPC (8.4%), 2 were VIM, and 2 were IMP (4.3% each) (Figure 1).
+Of the 46 genes newly identified, 26 were NDM (accounting for 56.5%), 11 were OXA-48 (23.9%), 8 were KPC (17.4%), and 1 was SME (2.2% each) (Figure 1).

-Surveillance information was collected and reported to PICNet for 63 new cases of CPO (Table 1) - 61 cases (96.8%) were identified in acute care facilities and two cases (3.2%) were identified in community healthcare settings.
-Of the 61 cases in acute care facilities, 46 cases (73.0% of total reported cases) were identified in Fraser Health, 14 cases (22.2%) were identified in Vancouver Coastal Health, and 1 case (1.6%) was identified in Interior Health.
+Surveillance information was collected and reported to PICNet for 38 out of 46 new cases (Table 1) - 36 cases (94.7%) were identified in acute care facilities and two cases (5.3%) were identified in community healthcare settings.
+Of the 36 cases in acute care facilities, 21 cases (55.3% of total reported cases) were identified in Fraser Health, 14 cases (36.8%) were identified in Vancouver Coastal Health, and 1 case (2.6%) was identified in Interior Health.

-The surveillance information collected includes risk factors that may have contributed to CPO acquisition in the prior 12 months, including travel or healthcare encounters outside Canada (e.g. overnight hospitalization, medical or surgical procedures, etc.); close contact with a known CPO patient or the patient's environment; and transfer from or stay in a care unit which was under investigation for CPO transmission.
-Among 63 reported cases, 41 cases (65.1%) reported healthcare exposure outside Canada.
-Another 9 cases reported travel without healthcare encounter.
-There were 26 cases (41.3%) that were associated with other risk factors listed in the provincial surveillance protocol.
-Three cases (4.8%) reported no risk factors listed in the provincial surveillance protocol.
+The surveillance information collected includes risk factors that may have contributed to CPO acquisition in the prior 12 months, including travel or healthcare encounters outside Canada (e.g. overnight hospitalization, medical or surgical procedures, etc.); close contact with a known CPO patient or the patient's environment; healthcare encounter in BC; and transfer from or stay in a care unit which was under investigation for CPO transmission.
+Among 38 reported cases, 14 cases (36.8%) reported healthcare exposure outside Canada.
+Another 10 cases reported travel without healthcare encounter.
+In addition, 24 cases (63.2%) were associated with other risk factors listed in the provincial surveillance protocol.
+Four cases (10.5%) reported no risk factors listed in the provincial surveillance protocol.